6 Ways to reduce stress in the workplace

 Watch this special podcast episode dedicated to women's mental health.
 Our head of Clinical Support, Kayleigh Frost, speaks to counsellor Victoria Harrison about the specific issues and barriers that women face when it comes to talking about and getting help for their mental health both in and out the workplace.

-Our Employee Assistance Programme provides guidance on mental health and wellbeing.
+Our Employee Assistance Programme (EAP) provides guidance on mental health in the workplace.
 We can help you create a safe, productive workspace that supports all students.

 We can also support neurodiverse employees with any problems they might be facing in their professional or professional lives with our 24-hour counselling helpline.